ElGranto/AdventuresWithPixel/_posts/2016-03-25-new-blog-new-life.md

     <a href="#" class="accordion-title"><h3>Q: "What kind of bike is that?"</h3></a>
     <div class="accordion-content clearfix" data-tab-content>
     	<img src="/assets/images/grantoBike.jpg" class="float-right" style="width:26rem;" alt="">
     	A: 2014 Triumph Thruxton.
 Her name is Betty and Kristen get's mad when I call the bike "My number one main bitch".
 Sadly on May 10th 2016 I was cut off by a car and had to dump the bike to avoid an accident.
 The bike was written off.
+I guess I don't actually need this question here to be honest.
+There's no pictures of it on this blog...
+Except one.
     </div>
   </li>
 </ul>